SDLE MCQ

 Category: Orthodontics

-7) A 12-year-old patient has Class III malocclusion with a normal mandibular position.
+7) An 8-year-old patient has a retrognathic mandible.
 What is the best treatment?

 133 / 200